mberriman/BSP2024/manuals/part1/part1.md

 ![](figures/figure_3.13.png)

-The gene tree shows the inferred evolutionary history of the family that this gene is a member of.
+The gene tree shows the inferred evolutionary history for the family that this gene is a member of.

 - End of branches: At the ends of the branches are genes, with our gene of interest highlighted in red.
 - Nodes: The points where the branches split are called nodes; nodes represent different evolutionary events, with these being represented in the tree by different colours.